solatis/leonmergen/_posts/2015-03-20-on-the-state-of-cryptography-in-haskell.markdown

 ##### Conclusion

-Cryptography is all about standing on the shoulders of giants: you need to be absolutely paranoid about other people's code you rely on.
+When using cryptographic primitives, you need to be absolutely paranoid about other people's code you rely on.
 Many of the arguments in this article are based on the fact that cryptography libraries rely on primitives that are either known to be flawed, or possibly flawed.
 In these cases, it is most wise to avoid using such a library.

 The good news is that all this is fixable: the most obvious place to start fixing these problems are the libraries that generate random entropy: this is where all encryption starts.
 Once these are fixed, the random number libraries are a lot more safe to use, as is the RSA library.